Jerome Sarris: Academic career

+Sarris has completed a Doctorate in the field of Psychiatry at the University of Queensland under the mentorship of Professors David Kavanagh and Gerard Byrne.
+Prior to completing postgraduate qualifications in psychology at Monash University he also completed qualifications (and practiced clinically) in the health science field, studying clinical medicine, acupuncture, and nutritional medicine, in addition to being awarded a Master’s Degree in plant-based medicine (specialising in psychoactives).

-Sarris has completed advanced diplomas and degrees in western herbal medicine, naturopathy (including the study of clinical medicine), acupuncture and nutrition, and has practiced clinically in these areas.
-During this period of clinical practice, Sarris obtained a master's degree majoring in plant-based medicine under Kerry Bone at the University of New England, Australia.
-Sarris then completed a doctorate in the field of psychiatry at the University of Queensland under the mentorship of Professors David Kavanagh and Gerard Byrne.
-After receiving a National Health and Medical Research Council (NHMRC) Early Career Fellowship he undertook his postdoctoral training at the University of Melbourne, under the mentorship of Professor Isaac Schweitzer.
-His post-doctoral studies were also based at The Centre of Human Psychopharmacology at Swinburne University of Technology with Con Stough and Andrew Scholey, as well as The Depression Clinical Research program at Harvard Medical School with David Mischoulon.
-Sarris is currently Co-Director of Psychae Institute with A/Prof Daniel Perkins, visiting scientist at the Florey Institute of Neuroscience and Mental Health, and leads the Healthy Minds Research Theme at NICM Health Research Institute.
+After a period of clinical practice, Sarris received a National Health and Medical Research Council (NHMRC) Early Career Fellowship where he undertook his postdoctoral training at the University of Melbourne, under the mentorship of Professor Isaac Schweitzer.
+His post-doctoral studies were also based at The Centre of Human Psychopharmacology with Professors Con Stough and Andrew Scholey, as well as The Depression Clinical Research program at Harvard Medicinal School with Professor David Mischoulon.
+Sarris held the role of Deputy and Research Director at NICM Health Research Institute before transitioning to Biotech entrepreneurial work at Neurala Biosciences.

+Sarris has been listed in the top 0.1% in Stanford's World Top 2% Scientists (2024), Expertscape listed top 0.12% of Mental Health Researchers, 0.09% in Mood Disorders, being awarded the accolade of one of Australia’s Top 250 researchers (‘The Australian’ 2023 Research Awards).